cbshiles/KALX-libfms/root/README.md

 The namespace `step` contains functions for (hopefully) improving successive estimations.

 The namespace `done` provides criteria for terminating a search.
-The preferred method is `done::absolute`.
-Ideally, one wants to find the closest representable floating point root.
+The preferred method is `done::absolute` since, ideally, one wants to find the closest representable floating point root.

 The namespace `find` provides three methods of solving for roots: `newton`, `secant`, and `kahan`.
 The `newton` method requires the derivative of the function and an initial guess.